-There are business schools and MBA programs that you know will be difficult to get into right off the bat.
+There are business administration schools and business administration programs that you know will be difficult to get into right off the bat.
 For example, Harvard Business School or Stanford University have an acceptance rate of 11.5% and 6.9%, respectively.
 These graduate programs are so notoriously difficult to get into that their full-time applicants’ rates are dropping.
 That is not to say that they are no longer desirable; quite the opposite.
 They are extremely competitive and also quite expensive, which takes them out of reach for most students.

 Granted, there is some element of luck when it comes to applying for and getting accepted into top-ranked undergraduate or MBA programs.
 However, with a little bit of research, general preparedness, and excellent academic skills, you can find hidden gems that provide nothing but top-ranking educational value and give you the best possible opportunities for employment.

 |2||University of Mount Union||Alliance, Ohio|

 Every state has these types of business schools, which aren’t exactly Ivy League but still offer some of the most comprehensive business programs in the country.
 Ohio State University Business School, for example, has been ranked as one of the best in the state as well as countrywide.
 In fact, the University’s Online MBA (Master of Business Administration) program is the best in the State and 36th in the nation.

 Ohio State University isn’t the only school excelling in this field.
 Let’s take a look at some of Ohio’s best business schools to put things in perspective.

 There are hundreds of business schools in Ohio, but as it is with most things in this world, they are not all created equal.
 There are several differentiating factors, such as acceptance rates, tuition fees, and the kind of opportunities that you can get after graduating from each one.